alecmuffett/eotk/docs.d/HOW-TO-INSTALL.md

 on your onion site, you'll need to generate an onion-csr as proof of ownership.
 To do this you'll need the provided CSR nonce and Harica's [onion-csr](https://github.com/HARICA-official/onion-csr) tool pointed at the directory containing the hostname and hs_ed25519_public and secret key files.
 This should generate a CSR.
-Note, a Dockerfile is provided to mount your onion secrets directory in to generate.
+Note, a Dockerfile (`./tools.d/Dockerfile.onion-csr`)is provided to mount your onion secrets directory in to generate.